AMERICAN FINANCIAL GROUP INC (AFG)

 Amy Y. Murray

-Ms. Murray is an independent director with government, corporate, and cybersecurity expertise; the TSR trigger does not fire, attendance is adequate, and no other policy flags apply.
+Ms. Murray is classified as independent with government, corporate, and cybersecurity credentials; she sits on the Audit and Compensation Committees and no policy triggers apply.

 ✓ FOR